I Just Want a Doctor Who Can Explain Safe Queer Sex. Is That Too Much to Ask?!

 Last week, a survey published in the Journal of Clinical Oncology found what I (and I'd argue most queer folks) have learned through lived experience: Most doctors aren't confident in their knowledge of LGBTQ+ patient needs and health concerns.

 "It's not a patient issue.
 We should not expect people who identify as[LGBTQ+] to train us about what their needs are." —Gwendolyn Quinn, PhD

-Researchers surveyed over 450 oncologists—surprise, surprise, mostly heterosexual men—from the National Cancer Institute’s (NCI) designated cancer centers in the United States to assess knowledge, attitudes, behaviors, and willingness to be educated about LGBTQ+ patients (specifically, cancer patients).
+Researchers surveyed over 450 oncologists—surprise, surprise, mostly heterosexual men—from the National Cancer Institute's (NCI) designated cancer centers in the United States to assess knowledge, attitudes, behaviors, and willingness to be educated about LGBTQ+ patients (specifically, cancer patients).
 They received responses from 149 of them.
-Survey questions included things like: Are you aware that women who have never had sex with a man are still at risk for which is linked to several types of cancer?
+Survey questions included things like: Are you aware that women who have never had sex with a man are still at risk for the HPV, which is linked to several types of cancer?
 (BTW, they are!)

 The survey suggests that while the majority (95 percent) of oncologists say they're comfortable treating individuals who identify as LGBTQ+, only 39 percent actually felt they possessed the knowledge needed to treat said patients' specific health needs.

 "It's not a patient issue," Gwendolyn Quinn, PhD, author of the study and professor in the department of obstetrics and gynecology at New York University, told CBS News.
 "We should not expect people who identify as [LGBTQ+] to train us about what their needs are."
 The obligation to improve healthcare provider knowledge and confidence, she says, falls on institutions and providers.